chieffancypants/ddns-client/README.md

 1. Compile typescript: `npm run build`
 1. Create `.env` using `.env.template` as a guide
 1. Schedule in cron.
 I use every 2 hours: `0 */2 * * * /path/to/ddns-client/scripts/cron-ddns.sh`

+## Installation from pre-built release:
+1. Download the `ddns-client.zip` from the [latest release](https://github.com/chieffancypants/ddns-client/releases) to your device
+1. `unzip dns-client.zip -d ./dns-client`
+1. Create `.env` using `.env.template` as a guide
+1. Schedule in cron.
+I use every 2 hours: `0 */2 * * * /path/to/ddns-client/scripts/cron-ddns.sh`

+## Upgrading:
+A provided script makes this pretty easy: `$ scripts/update.sh`

 ## Usage:
 Rename `.env.template` to `.env` and change it to reflect the details of each device this runs on.
 For example, if you want to point to a new device that monitors your beer hydrometer levels.  `HOSTNAME` is the `A` record created or updated.
 In the following example, the DDNS entry pointing to your dynamic IP will be `beer-fermentation.wescruver.com`